-- Students taking a UCONN ECE course will need to make arrangements to take the final exam during their internship. - Internships are not allowed at the student's present place of employment or with an immediate family member. - Internships must be located between Stamford and New Haven (NYC internships require additional parental approval.)
+- Students taking a UCONN ECE course will need to make arrangements to take the final exam during their internship. - Internships are not allowed at the student's present place of employment or with an immediate family member. - Internships should be located between Stamford and New Haven.
 Students must provide their own transportation to and from the site.
-Students should discuss all transportation arrangements with their parents prior to making their internship selections. - Interns are expected to commit to the entire internship experience--no vacations or time off is allowed. - Students should discuss this program with any coaches, club advisors, or employers to make sure their internship hours do not conflict with sports, jobs, or other afterschool activities. - Failure to comply with any of the above eligibility requirements may result in withdrawal from the internship program at any given time during the internship experience and/or loss of graduation ceremony privileges.
+Students should discuss all transportation arrangements with their parents prior to submitting their application. - Interns are expected to commit to the entire internship experience--no vacations or time off is allowed. - Students are encouraged to discuss this program with any coaches, club advisors or employers to make sure their internship hours do not conflict with sports, jobs or other after-school activities. - Failure to comply with any of the above eligibility requirements may result in withdrawal from the internship program at any given time during the program.
+During the internship, violations of the Student Handbook policies or the internship contract could result in the removal from participation in the graduation ceremony.